Categories of hypermagmas, hypergroups, and related hyperstructures: A brief overview of hyperstructures

 \begin{proof} Let $z \in M$.
 Then $z \in (x \star y)^{-1}$ if and only if $z^{-1} \in x \star y$.
 By reversibility,

 \end{proof}

 \separate

 Finally we arrive at hypergroups, the original motivation for this study.
 We will work with the following definition of hypergroups.
 Although it is a bit stronger than some definitions given in the literature, it is quite close to Marty's original definition~\cite{Marty}, with the only difference being the requirement of an identity.
 (This is what Marty called a ``completely regular'' hypergroup).
+This is also the convention used in~\cite{Zieschang}.